cronvel/ne/essential-todo.md

 Bugs:

-* Selection is unhilighted (except filler) everytime text is inserted/deleted
-* Undo does not work well after paste
+* Selection should react to which part is edited (it should move along, reduce, or expand)